Stonepath LabsView demo

 Replay against the next version

-Run the saved case against a new prompt, model, retrieval, or tool configuration before shipping to production.
+Run the saved case against a new prompt, model, retrieval, or tool configuration before production.

 prompt v1.3model: production-smallretrieval@v2